A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 Software Engineer Interview Questions

-Anyone that has performed a lot of interviews can relate to this… you ask the same questions over and over.
+Anyone that has performed a lot of interviews can relate to this… You hear the same interview questions and answers over and over.
 This is actually a good thing as it “standardizes” the interview.

-The only drawback is that the candidates tell their recruiters exactly what I asked them when the interview is over.
-Like word for word.
+The only drawback is that the recruiters soon learn exactly what questions I ask (probably directly from people I interview).
 So any future candidates from these recruiters seem to be a little bit more prepared and ready for these questions.

-Since I have at least one technical-level expert in the room with me, I know they’ll pepper them with very specific coding-level questions.
+Since I have at least one technical-level expert in the room with me, I focus on the candidate’s soft skills.
 I tend to ask more high-level questions to gauge their personality and commitment.

 So what questions do I ask?
 Here they are: